 Egypt, by dint of its large population (94 million out of ~300 million Arabic speakers) and other factors, is widely considered to be the center of Arab culture today: a very large proportion of Arab movies, Soap Operas, music and literature come out of Egypt.
 In fact, the joke in Arab high culture is that Egypt writes, Lebanon publishes, and Iraq reads.
 The cultural impact of Egypt is great enough to deserve a separate articles: Egyptian Culture.

 Despite what you see in the media, the numbers of Egyptians still worshiping Ra, Osiris and the others are not thought to be great.
 It's largely a Muslim country (80% to 90%) with a Coptic Christian minority.
 Those that do are probably more numerous outside of Egypt than within.

-Egypt is still famous mostly as the home of the Pyramids, the Sphinx and lots and lots of temples, to say nothing of the Suez Canal.
+Egypt is still famous mostly as the home of the Pyramids, the Sphinx, the Valley of the Kings, and lots and lots of temples, to say nothing of the Suez Canal.